 The Risks of Getting Too Much

 Nitrates are a natural part of any normal diet.
-However, some research suggests that high levels can cause problems such as colorectal cancer.
+However, some that high levels can cause problems such as colorectal cancer.
 Other diseases such as leukemia, non-Hodgkin lymphoma, heart disease, and ovarian, stomach, esophageal, pancreatic and thyroid cancers, may be linked to excessive consumption of sodium nitrate.

 The nitrate levels that are associated with these diseases are hard to get from natural foods.
 Also, foods that naturally contain nitrates also contain things such as vitamin C, which may protect the body from developing the diseases listed above.